 We actively support the government's Prevent agenda to counter radicalisation and extremism.

 Our Designated Safeguarding Lead is Ms. Helen Tantouri (Headteacher).

 Our Deputy Designated Safeguarding Lead is Mrs. Danielle Parr (Deputy Headteacher).

-The Designated Governors for Safeguarding are Mr. Peter O’Brien (Chair of Governors) and
+The Designated Governor for Safeguarding is Mr. Peter O’Brien (Chair of Governors).

 The Sefton Multi-Agency Safeguarding Hub (MASH) can be contacted on 0151 934 4388.